connectogen-project/JIB-4318-Connectogen/README.md

 To develop locally:

 - must have Node.js installed
-- must have Docker Desktop or MongoDB installed
+- must have MongoDB installed and configuration of Docker Desktop

 ## Useful Links